thestatsguy/thestatsguy/content/post/2020-08-30-faq-about-the-master-of-science-in-statistics-programme-in-nus.md

 In this post, I have collated a number of questions that I have received, most rephrased to be more generic, as well as my responses to them.
 Moving forward, I may also update this post as I receive more questions.

 Before I continue, I would like to sincerely thank my readers for reaching out to me and asking these questions.
 I hope that my answers were helpful for you in your decision-making and I hope you excel in the programme.
-I also hope you don't mind me sharing of these generic questions to a wider audience.
+I also hope you don't mind me sharing these generic questions to a wider audience.

 And for those of you starting the AY in NUS - hope you have a good year ahead!